 In addition to that, as stated by Johns Hopkins, “women can also develop sleep disorders such as sleep apnea, which may come from a loss of reproductive hormones like estrogen and progesterone.”
 Postmenopausal women have a 2-3 times more likely chance to have sleep apnea due to the drop in the hormones that previously protected us from this sleep problem.

 Between the ages of 50 and 60, it is recommended you get between 7-9 hours of sleep per night.
-Knowing that you are going to wake up at least once in the night (if you’re lucky it will be just once, we suggest laying down for bed early and at least allowing yourself to relax.
+Knowing that you are going to wake up at least once in the night (if you’re lucky, it will be just once), we suggest laying down for bed early and at least allowing yourself to relax.

-As mentioned before, sleep apnea becomes a common problem after menopause and causes people over the age of 60 to struggle greatly with their rest.
+As mentioned before, sleep apnea becomes a common problem after menopause and causes people over the age of 60 to struggle significantly with their rest.
 While some people think that older people don’t need as much sleep, it is just the opposite — older people need more rest because their sleep quality decreases.
 According to Dr. Peters, MD, a sleep physician at Virginia Mason Medical Center, “the circadian rhythms of a more aged population are slightly different than adults of younger ages.
-A shift may occur in this rhythm, called advanced sleep phase syndrome, causing the elderly to become more tired in the evening and to wake up earlier int he morning.”
+A shift may occur in this rhythm, called advanced sleep phase syndrome, causing the elderly to become more tired in the evening and to wake up earlier in the morning.”
 The reason for this is not known, but is thought to potentially due to “changes within the eye (such as clouding of the lens) that affect light perception.”

 Between 7-9 hours of rest per night is recommended for ages 60 and above.